 The disruption of the past few years has meant many organisations have had to address the immediately critical issues.
 There could be enormous strategic questions around people, technology, cost base, market change and new ways of working.

 With no guarantees for a smoother future imminantly, you need to sharpen your change portfolio to make sure you are focusing on the top projects, worth doing now, to get ahead.

 In this blog, we offer some tips for COOs and project and transformation leaders to give them the tools to improve and engage with their leadership teams to ensure critical projects are (1) understood across stakeholders and (2) set up for success.

 It is more than 25 years since Eddie Obeng (ref 1) offered some salient advice in this area: ‘change is only to be undertaken under extreme need’.
-We think it’s clear that most organisations have ticked that box in 2020, but the key is knowing what type of projects you have, if they are worth doing and how do you best approach the changes required?
+We think it’s clear that most organisations have ticked that box in recent times, but the key is knowing what type of projects you have, if they are worth doing and how do you best approach the changes required?